nishat-supty244/dlh-cyber_security/blue_team/1x02_the_weak_links/9-osint_hunt.md

 MedDefense should:

-- Verify the FortiGate 100F firmware version against Fortinet security advisories.
-- Apply the latest official FortiOS security patches.
+- Upgrade FortiOS immediately to a vendor-patched version:
+  - **FortiOS 7.2.7 or later**
+  - **FortiOS 7.0.14 or later**
-- Restrict firewall administrative access to trusted management networks.
+- Restrict firewall administration interfaces to trusted internal VLANs.
-- Enforce strong administrator authentication controls.
+- Enable strong administrator authentication.
+- Continuously monitor firewall logs for suspicious activity.

 ---